hasura/graphql-engine/graphql/manual/auth/basics.rst

 .. code-block:: none

   query {
     author {
       id
       name
     }
   }

-You'll see that this results in a respose that contains all the authors because by default the GraphQL query is accepted with admin permissions.
+You'll see that this results in a response that contains all the authors because by default the GraphQL query is accepted with admin permissions.

 .. image:: ../../../img/graphql/manual/auth/fetch-authors.png